 “Have I taught you nothing?” she reached for her purse.
 “Watch and learn.
 Which shoulder?”

-She took out her compact and opened it, angling the mirror until she caught sight of her quarry over her shoulder.
-At that same moment, the young woman put on her glasses to read the menu.
-Closing her compact again, Laverne chuckled to herself as she looked across at me and mouthed, “Four eyes.”
+She took out her compact and opened it, angling the mirror until she caught sight of her quarry over her left shoulder.
+At that same moment, the young woman put on a pair of glasses in order to read the menu.
+Closing the compact with a snap, Laverne chuckled to herself as she leaned across the table and whispered, “Four-Eyes.”